TVGoHome: Television

 The TVGoHome format itself, or elements derived from it, have featured within several television comedy and entertainment programmes.

 A TVGoHome comedy sketch show was produced in 2001, consisting of six half-hour episodes broadcast on E4, later compiled into a smaller number of 'highlights' shows for broadcast on Channel 4.
 It was written by Brooker, among others, and directed by Tristram Shapeero, who also directed the controversial Brass Eye special on paedophilia.
 The sketches included new material and skits based on previous TVGH entries.
+The first episode aired on 28 November.
+Some programmes were new to the series, including the youth programme Scorch, but some were adaptations of existing programmes from the listings, such as The Flailers, a children's series, and Daily Mail Island.

 A spin-off from TVGH was Unnovations, based on a parody of the Innovations catalogue; this was turned into a TV sketch/sitcom series, broadcast on UK Play in 2001-02; since that channel's demise, it has not been repeated.

 A sitcom entitled Nathan Barley, based on a character first featured within TVGoHome columns, was co-written by Brooker with Chris Morris, and was broadcast in February 2005.

 Brooker's 2009 Channel 4 TV-themed panel review show You Have Been Watching features TVGH-style spoof listings pages in its opening title sequence.